 The visiting evaluators are asked to pay particular attention to the requirements of Section N., ensuring the inclusion of a discussion of the institution’s apparent compliance with credit and time standards found in the NASM Handbook (Standards for Accreditation III.).
 Also, the visiting evaluators must include in Section N. a discussion of the a) status, b) curriculum, c) title/content consistency, d) student work, e) development of competencies, and f) overall effectiveness of each curricular program/degree falling under the listing purview of NASM.

-Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Paul Florek in the National Office directly.
+Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Nora Hamme in the National Office directly.

-The expense report form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASM visitations.
+The Expense Statement form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASM visitations.

 Additional Helpful Information

-Visiting evaluators may now log in to access a private area on the website containing resources such as the September 2016 memorandum regarding work for the academic year 2016-17; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.
+Visiting evaluators may now log in to access a private area on the website containing resources such as the September memorandum regarding work for the current academic year; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an Expense Statement form; and additional information of importance to visiting evaluators that are added from time to time.

 Please contact the National Office with any questions regarding accessing your account as a visiting evaluator.